nghttp2/nghttp2/doc/nghttpx.1.rst

     Specify  address of  memcached server  to store  session cache.
 This  enables   shared  session  cache  between multiple nghttpx instances.

+.. option:: --tls-session-cache-memcached-address-family=(auto|IPv4|IPv6)

+    Specify address family of memcached connections to store session cache.
+If  "auto" is given, both  IPv4 and IPv6 are considered.
+If "IPv4" is given,  only IPv4 address is considered.
+If "IPv6" is given, only IPv6 address is considered.

+    Default: ``auto``

+.. option:: --tls-session-cache-memcached-tls

+    Enable SSL/TLS on memcached connections to store session cache.

+.. option:: --tls-session-cache-memcached-cert-file=<PATH>

+    Path to client certificate  for memcached connections to store session cache.

+.. option:: --tls-session-cache-memcached-private-key-file=<PATH>

+    Path to client private  key for memcached connections to store session cache.

 .. option:: --tls-dyn-rec-warmup-threshold=<SIZE>